sleeptoken/zettelkasten/Cross-origin resource sharing (CORS).md

 The same-origin policy is very restrictive and consequently various approaches have been devised to circumvent the constraints.
 Many websites interact with subdomains or third-party sites in a way that requires full cross-origin access.
 A controlled relaxation of the same-origin policy is possible using cross-origin resource sharing (CORS).

-The cross-origin resource sharing protocol uses a suite of HTTP headers that define trusted web origins and associated properties such as whether authenticated access is permitted.
+The cross-origin resource sharing protocol uses a suite of HTTP headers that define trusted web origins and associated properties such as whether authenticated access is permitted. \
+### Server-generated ACAO header from client-specified Origin header

+ - Some applications need to provide access to a number of other domains.
+Maintaining a list of allowed domains requires ongoing effort, and any mistakes risk breaking functionality.
+So some applications take the easy route of effectively allowing access from any other domain.
+- One way to do this is by reading the Origin header from requests and including a response header stating that the requesting origin is allowed.

 CORS Header (shown in the response) -
 - `Access-Control-Allow-Origin: http://random-website.com`